-Following notification of a hazard or a near miss, the line manager is to inform the COO.
+Following notification of a hazard or a near miss, the line manager is to inform the DFRO where this is high risk.
 The academy will investigate to ensure suitable controls are identified and implemented to prevent harm.
 Controls will then be monitored by the Trust and the results documented to ensure they are suitable and sufficient.